Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Chronicles of J/The Chronicles of J.md

 # The Chronicles of J

-On what would have been Jordan's 40th birthday, We received a beautiful leather journal from Our daughter Emma, with the following note on the first page:
+On what would have been Jordan's 40th birthday, We received a beautiful leather journal from Our daughter Emma Joy, with the following note written on the first page:
 ___

 *To my Dadzie,*